lerouxrgd/celtuce/README.md

 * `:client-options`: a map of client options
   * [Client-options][] available in Lettuce, with their names keywordized

-Note that you can find default values in the [tests][tests-connector].
+Note that you can find options default values in the [tests][tests-connector].

 ### Redis Commands